The following four articles were part of the Canaanite "genocide"

 disprove the existence of "Australians" or Australia.

-In 2010 a "Stunning Discovery" was reported.
+"Stunning Discovery" was reported.
 A pottery shard with

 Hebrew writing eight centuries older than the Dead Sea Scrolls was